andyudina/card-issuing/docs/index.md

 ## Goal
-JSON back-end for a fintech company acting as an Issuer
+JSON back-end of a fintech company acting as an Issuer

 ## Contents
 - [User stories](/docs/user_stories.md)